Assignment of Professional Development for Non-licensed Personnel

 Credit Hours 0.5

-Men and Women of Distinction: John Paul Hammerschmidt
+Men and Women of Distinction: David Pryor

 Based on the Arkansas PBS series Men and Women of Distinction, each course features an Arkansan whose life has had a profound effect on the development of the state, the character of its people, or its image beyond our borders.
 By highlighting these men and women, the series allows history to be told by the voices of those who lived it.
 This course meets the scheduled Arkansas history requirement as set forth in the Rules Governing Professional Development and required by ACA 6-17-703.

-CID AHA20047
+CID AHA20053

 TESS 1a